 Explanation of the Bloch boundary conditions

-In this section, the finite elements implementation of the Bloch-wave theorem [1] [1] that was used to compute the wave propagation characteristics (the band structure) of the periodic materials is explained.[20]
-This approach has been previously used by a number of researchers to predict the wave propagation response [2,3] and instability [4,5]in periodic structures.[2,3] Here, we summarize this method for completeness.
+In this section, the finite elements implementation of the Bloch-wave theorem [1] that is used to compute the wave propagation characteristics (the band structure) of the periodic materials is presented.
+This approach has been previously used by a number of researchers to compute the wave propagation response in periodic structures.[2,3] Here, we summarize the methodolgy for completeness.

-In infinite periodic structures, elastic waves do not propagate as simple plane waves, but rather as Bloch waves[1].[1]
+In infinite periodic structures, elastic waves do not propagate as simple plane waves, but rather as Bloch waves.[1]
 A Bloch wave can be described by the expression:

-ux,t=uxeik∙x-ωt

-where k is the wave vector, inversely proportional in magnitude to the wavelength λ (k=2π/λ), ω is the angular frequency, and ux is a periodic complex vector function with the same spatial periodicity as the metamaterial.
+where k is the wave vector, inversely proportional in magnitude to the wavelength , is the angular frequency, and is a periodic complex-valued vector function with the same spatial periodicity as the metamaterial.
 Therefore, for any pair of periodically located lattice points at a distance R, we have:

-ux+R=ux

-As x and x+R are periodically located, for a 2D lattice we can express R=n1a1+n2a2, with and arbitrary integers, and a1and a2 the primitive vectors of the lattice.
-In 2D, the reciprocal lattice primitive vectors are related to the lattice primitive vectors through the following relationships:[4] [10]
+As and are periodically located, for a 2D lattice we can express , with n and m arbitrary integers, and and the primitive vectors of the lattice.
+In 2D, the reciprocal lattice primitive vectors are related to the lattice primitive vectors through the following relationships:[4]

 where .
 The set of all reciprocal lattice vectors (i.e., the set of vectors where and are any integers) denotes the entire set of wave vectors that can satisfy the periodicity of the lattice.
-The set of wave vectors, k, required to completely describe the propagation of electromagnetic waves in two-dimensional photonic crystals is referred to as the Brillouin zone.[5]
-[11,12] The Brillouin zone for a square lattice is shown in Figure 47.
+The set of wave vectors, , required to completely describe the propagation of electromagnetic waves in two-dimensional photonic crystals is referred to as the Brillouin zone.[5]
+The Brillouin zone for a square lattice is shown in Figure 4.

-Consider the schematic in Figure 25, which represents 4 adjacent unit cells.
+Consider the schematic in Figure 2, which represents 4 adjacent unit cells.
 While only 8 nodes are shown on the boundary of each cell for simplicity, this description is general and applies to cells with arbitrary numbers of nodes.
 As the boundary nodes are shared by multiple cells, the displacement of the nodes at the top boundary of cell (m,n) must be the same as the displacement of the nodes at the bottom boundary of cell (n,m+1); similarly, the displacement of the nodes at the right boundary of cell (m,n) must be the same as the displacement of the nodes at the left boundary of cell (n+1,m); finally, the displacement of node nTR (node at the top right corner) of cell (m,n) must be the same as the displacement of node nBL (node at the bottom left corner) of cell (n+1,m+1).
 Hence:

+Figure 2 Schematic of the Bloch-periodic boundary conditions applied to calculate the band structure of the proposed metamaterial (a 2 X 2 unit cell is shown).
+The nodes depicted in red indicate active couplings.

-2By applying Bloch periodicity, these conditions can be written as:
+By applying Bloch periodicity, these conditions can be written as:

-where k is the wave vector, rx and ry are the x- and y-dimensions of the unit cell, and e1 and e2 are the base vectors of the reference system.
+where is the wave vector, rx and ry are the x- and y-dimensions of the unit cell, and e1 and e2 are the base vectors of the reference system.
 These equations are called Bloch-periodic boundary conditions and must be enforced at any boundary node of the unit cell.
-Notice that these conditions are complex valued, which presents a challenge for implementation in commercial Finite Elements software packages.
+Notice that these conditions are complex-valued, which presents a challenge for implementation in commercial Finite Elements software packages.
 To overcome this problem, it is convenient to separate the real and imaginary parts of the boundary conditions.[6]
 For example, the condition , can be expressed as:

-If we express the real parts of the displaements as and , and the imaginary parts of the displacements as and , we finally obtained:
+If we express the real parts of the displacements as and , and the imaginary parts of the displacements as and , we finally obtain: